-Hyderabad: BJP MLA Raja Singh arrested for repeating Nupur Sharma’s remarks about Prophet
+BJP suspends MLA Raja Singh hours after his arrest for repeating Nupur Sharma’s Prophet remarks

-The legislator from Goshamahal constituency claimed it was a comedy video posted in reaction to Munawar Faruqui’s show held in the city last week.
+The legislator from Goshamahal constituency claimed that he had posted a comedy video in reaction to Munawar Faruqui’s show held in Hyderabad last week.

-The Hyderabad Police on Tuesday morning arrested Bharatiya Janata Party MLA T Raja Singh for making alleged derogatory comments about Prophet Muhammad, The Indian Express reported.
+The Bharatiya Janata Party on Tuesday suspended its Telangana MLA T Raja Singh hours after he was arrested by the Hyderabad Police for making alleged derogatory comments about Prophet Muhammad, PTI reported.

+The party’s Central Disciplinary Committee said in a statement that Singh had “expressed views contrary to the party’s position on various matters”.
+The BJP also issued a show cause notice, asking to explain within 10 days why he should not be expelled from the party.

-Large-scale protests erupted in the city after Singh, the legislator from the Goshamahal constituency, uploaded a video on YouTube, in which he repeated suspended BJP spokesperson Nupur Sharma’s disparaging remarks about the Prophet, according to the newspaper.
+Large-scale protests erupted in the city late on Monday after Singh, the legislator from the Goshamahal constituency, uploaded a video on YouTube, in which he repeated suspended BJP spokesperson Nupur Sharma’s disparaging remarks about the Prophet, according to The Indian Express.

 Sharma’s comments had led to a spate of violence and unrest in several parts of the country in June.
 It had also caused a major diplomatic row, with several Arab countries taking objection to them.
 The BJP was forced to suspend her.